Rookie Boot Camp Project Simulation – Internship Concept Explained

 Customer expectation is growing as we speak

-Rookie Boot Camp as the answer
+Rookie Boot Camp is the answer

 As an adequate response to the already mentioned challenge(s) we decided to create a custom internship experience for the prospective candidates eager to join ProductDock.
 It is based on a real project simulation, while they work on various digital products and web applications as a functional team.
 Usually, we create a team of 4 people working together on a web app project.